toucanmeister/prettify/README.md

-# Algorithm_Engineering

-Repository for exam assignment answers, project and paper for the course Algorithm Engineering in WiSe 2021/22.

-#### Answers
-Contains the answers to the weekly exam assignments.

-#### Project
-Contains the course project.
-See **prettify** below for more details.

-#### Paper
-Contains the paper corresponding to the course project.

 # prettify

-Prettify is a simple command-line based scanned document enhancer.
+Prettify is a simple command-line based scanned document enhancer created as a project for the course "Algorithm Engineering" in the winter semester of 2021/2022 at the FSU Jena.
+See `paper` for the accompanying report.

 ## Features
 Prettify works with **P3** (ASCII-encoded) portable pix map (**.ppm**) images.
 To convert to and from this format, I recommend IrfanView or `convert` on Linux.